marisofie/epfl_ada_project/README.md

   - Wealth/ Income of the community

-# A list of internal milestones up until project milestone 2
+# List of internal milestones up until project milestone 2
-Add here a sketch of your planning for the next project milestone.

-Task 0 : Data wrangling and exploring.
-Plot visual graphs in order to look for potential outliers, duplicates and missing values. (deadline = 30.10)
+### Task 0 : Data wrangling and exploring (deadline = 30.10)
+  * Plot visual graphs in order to look for potential outliers, duplicates and missing values.

-Task 1 : Analyzing the following :
+### Task 1 : Mapping food inspection indicators (deadline = 7.11)
-    - relationship between the health risk level and the localisation of the facilities
+  * relationship between the health risk level and the localisation of the facilities
-    - relationship between the inspection results and the localisation of the facilities (deadline = 7.11)
+  * relationship between the inspection results and the localisation of the facilities

+### Task 2 : Introducing datasets and finding correlations (deadline = 14.11)
-Task 2 : Introducing other datasets regarding the health conditions throughout Chicago to the project.
-Finding correlations between the food insecurity of each community and the sickness rates.
+  * Introducing other datasets regarding the health conditions throughout Chicago to the project
+  * Finding correlations between the food insecurity of each community and the sickness rates.

-(deadline = 14.11)
+### Task 3 : Discussion and Conclusions (deadline = 28.11)

-Task 3 : Proving statistically whether or not the food insecurity is causing health problems such as obesity, diabetes and alcoholism.
-Draw further conclusions with respect to the financial status of a given community. (deadline = 28.11)
+  * Proving statistically whether or not the food insecurity is causing health problems such as obesity, diabetes and alcoholism.
+  * Draw further conclusions with respect to the financial status of a given community.

 # Questions for TAa
-Add here some questions you have for us, in general or project-specific.

 - What librairies could be useful for the creation of a map ?
 - Are the problematics ambitious enough / too ambitious ?